-Squatting in the Netherlands became big in the 80s, when a serious lack of housing caused young people to move into abandoned buildings.
+Squatting in the Netherlands became big in the 1980s when a lack of housing caused young people to move into abandoned buildings.
 Squatting in Holland soon turned into a political ‘movement’.
 After squatting was legalized in Holland in the 1990s, many squats were legalized or converted into an official ‘Breeding Space‘ for artists.
 Read more about Amsterdam’s most famous squatted buildings in this article.

-Many squats in the centre have been there for years.
-The old film academy of OT301 for example started as a squat on Overtoom 301.
-Now it is owned by the squatters and turned into an alternative cultural centre with as stage for music and film, a vegan restaurant and artists workspace.
+OT30 stands for Overtoom 301, the address of this famous Amsterdam squat.
+The building was used as a film academy and after being empty, squatted.
+Now it is owned by the squatters and turned into an alternative cultural centre with as stage for music and performances, a cinema, a vegan restaurant and artists workspace.

 The huge building of Vrankrijk on Spuistraat has been squatted since 1983.
 In 1992 part of the building was bought by the squatters.
 Vrankrijk is most famous for its political views, debating globalisation, capitalism, animal rights, anarchism and feminism.
-Bands from the punk, ska and alternative scene played in the bar downstairs.
-When a visitor to the bar was heavily beaten up by one of the residents in 2009 and the bar seemed to lack updated license, the bar was closed.
-It’s been open again in 2016, awaiting what the future will hold for the famous Amsterdam Squat.
+Bands from the punk, ska and alternative scene play in the bar downstairs.

-Across the street are the famous Tabakspanden a thing of the past.
+Across the street are the famous Tabakspanden.
+But these buildings are a thing of the past.
 In March 2015, the police came to drag out the remaining squaters.
-In 2016, the first apartments are sold.
-Newspapers have been noting cynically the enormous prices of the luxury apartments.
-It housed squatters, artists and junkies for 30 years, now people pay 520.000 euro for a flat of 60 m2.
+In 2016, the first apartments were sold.

 OCCII and De Binnenpret

-All of the buildings were part of the horse tram station: the old stables are converted into artists workplaces, a cafe, a restaurant, an anarchist library, a recording studios and some apartments.
-The entire complex was squatted in the 1980’s but since 1994 legalized.
-Most famous was the sauna, Fenomeen, however that was closed in 2011.
+All of the buildings were part of the horse tram station: the old stables are converted into artists workplaces, a cafe, a restaurant, an anarchist library, recording studios and some apartments.
+The entire complex was squatted in the 1980s but since 1994 legalized.
+Most famous was the sauna, Fenomeen, however, that was closed in 2011.